Frequently Asked Questions (FAQs)

 The program features 12 thematic streams covering a wide range of social capital research areas.
 More Information

 Participants are responsible for arranging their own travel and accommodation unless otherwise stated.
-Details of recommended hotels and special rates (if any) will be posted on the website soon.
+Details of recommended hotels and special rates (if any) can be found here.

 • By Dubai Metro: The nearest station is Dubai Internet City (Red Line), about a 10-minute taxi ride to the Heriot-Watt Dubai campus.